tetratorus/agent/README.md

 ```

 ## Agent Architecture Guidelines
+#### (you can read this if you want but it's mostly here for your code editor so you can just autogen a new agent based on these guidelines)

 Each agent in the `agents/` directory follows a modular architecture designed for prompt engineering and automated generation: